scrapinghub/splash/docs/scripting-tutorial.rst

     Splash tries to look at the problem from a different angle, but for each unique Splash feature there is an unique PhantomJS feature.

+To read more about Splash Lua API features check :ref:`splash-lua-api-overview`.

 .. _CasperJS: http://casperjs.org/
 .. _NightmareJS: http://www.nightmarejs.org/